 In this stage, the students should be reviewing the notes that they already have on this topic and adding to them.
 I suggest to my students that because we use blue or black ink in lessons they should use a different colour when adding notes during revision as this will show me what they are doing outside of lessons but also shows them the progress they are making.
 I talk them through effective highlighting (not covering the whole paragraph/page etc), annotation and making notes, colour coding etc so they have a number of strategies to use in this stage.

 Transformation activity inc. quick quiz (25 min)

 The transformation activity is taking the students notes and creating something from them, to help them see how much they have actually taken in during Stage 2.
 These activities vary and I try to get the students to try different ones to see what works for them.
-The activities include mindmapping, spider webbing (similar to mindmapping but more structured to Assessment Objectives) creating flash cards, posters, essay planning, story writing, learning grids, foldables etc. Another part of this section is creating a quick quiz of key concepts, ideas or facts.
+The activities include mind-mapping, spider webbing (similar to mind mapping but more structured to Assessment Objectives) creating flashcards, posters, essay planning, story writing, learning grids, foldable etc. Another part of this section is creating a quick quiz of key concepts, ideas or facts.
 Essentially a short answer test that focuses on the knowledge aspect of the topic.
-I suggest 10 question but they could do more if they wish.
+I suggest 10 questions but they could do more if they wish.

 BREAK For at least 2 hours.

 I have to reiterate this to the students but that doesn’t mean 2 hours of doing nothing but 2 hours away from this topic/subject.
 It is at this point that revision timetabling becomes important.
 I suggest to my students once we start revision lessons that they use the lessons for steps 1-3 and do 4 – 5 in their own time.
 This way if there are areas that they are unsure of I and the rest of the class are available to help them, which also means that they are definitely taking a break between the steps.

 Quick Quiz (10 min)